BIPO-AISG-SMU/demand-forecasting/docs/unit-tests.md

 .
 ```

-### About fixtures
+### About Fixtures

----
-They are everything that a unit test needs to do its job.
+Fixtures are used to feed some data to the tests such as database connections, URLs to test and some sort of input data.

-Example of using a Fixture for generating dataframe rows:
+Example of using a fixture for generating dataframe rows via a factory method:

 ```
 @pytest.fixture(scope="module")